 Popular forensic science television programs have generated believable misrepresentations of forensic science that have become known as “The CSI Effect”.
 Students will go through a process of discovery to determine which information is an accurate portrayal of forensic science in popular culture.
 The exploration of various forensic science fields of study will introduce students to the practical and logistical applications of forensic methods.
 Another aspect of this course focuses on the differences between the Canadian and American legal systems.
 These differences have a tremendous impact on expert witness testimony; in particular, the interpretation of forensic science evidence.
 Furthermore, our Americanized academic literature rarely reflects these legal system distinctions.

-Students will interpret the intricacies of the human skeleton through the identification of complete and fragmentary skeletal and dental elements.
-They will study additional topics that include skeletal growth and development, the identification of the normal range of variation in human skeletal anatomy, and distinguishing human from animal bones.
-They will also appraise the form and function of soft tissue attachments on bones, in order to determine individualizing characteristics such as age-at-death and sex.
-Notes: This course should be considered essential if students are planning future work in the interpretation of modern and archaeological human remains.
+Students will undertake a comprehensive study of the human skeleton through hands-on identification, interpretation and analysis of complete and fragmentary skeletal and dental elements.
+They will study and identify stages of skeletal growth and development, variation in human skeletal anatomy, as well as distinguish human from animal bone.
+They will also appraise the form and function of soft tissue attachments on bone, in order to determine individualizing characteristics such as age-at-death, sex and other research interests.
+Notes: This course is considered essential for students planning future work in the interpretation of modern and archaeological human remains.
 This course is lab intensive.

 Students will study the diversity, behaviour, and conservation status of a group of mammals called primates.
 They will better understand humans by exploring the social organization, social interactions, and ecology of non-human primates.
 Students will consider the implications of the high number of non-human primate species that are at risk of extinction by exploring the ethical and conservation issues arising from human activities such as the pet trade and the use of non-human primates for medical experiments.
 They will begin to recognize the significant connection between the animal and human world.